wimhugo/openrel/docs/index.md

 ## Overview

-OpenREL is a dual-mode web application for managing, searching, composing, and reasoning about ODRL-based data licensing policies.
-It is structured as two tightly integrated containers:
+OpenREL is a dual-mode web application for managing, searching, composing, and reasoning about data licensing policies.
+It extends the ODRL (Open Digital Rights Language) standard to capture concerns such as data subject rights, privacy legislation, and ethical considerations that fall outside of ODRL's traditional focus on creator (IP) rights.

+The platform is structured as two tightly integrated containers:

 - **KB Manager** — an ETL and curation toolset for administrators and data curators who create, maintain, and publish the knowledge base.
 - **KB User** — a research-facing interface for discovering, composing, matching, and applying policies to research resources.